R1j1t/contextualSpellCheck/README.md

 ## Extensions

-To make the usage simpler spacy provides custom extensions which a library can use.
+To make the usage easy, `contextual spellchecker` provides custom spacy extensions which your code can consume.
 This makes it easier for the user to get the desired data. contextualSpellCheck provides extensions on the `doc`, `span` and `token` level.
 Below tables summaries the extensions.

 ### `spaCy.Doc` level extensions